 PROGRAM LEARNING OUTCOMES

-Planning is underway to transition the curriculum to address the 2021 AACN The Essentials: Core Competencies for Professional Nursing Education.
+Planning is underway to transition the curriculum to address the newest version of the AACN The Essentials: Core Competencies for Professional Nursing Education.

 1. Advanced Clinical Practice

 The Doctorate of Nursing Practice graduate will practice both independently and interdependently based on scientific underpinnings that focus on systematic transformation of the delivery of health care.